Challenger Brand Study 2026

 Brands organize portfolios based on price tier, often in the form of a good / better / best construct.

 Example: Composite decking company Trex offers products in four tiers – Trex Enhance® (Good), Trex Select® (Better), Trex Transcend® (Best) and Trex Signature® (Luxury).
-Differences in warranty duration, available colors, heat resistance and durability justify price differences and shoppers choose a product that matches their budget and definition of value.
+Differences in warranty duration, available colors, heat resistance and durability justify price differences and help shoppers choose a product that matches their budget and definition of value.

-Brands organize portfolios based on the end users for whom the products are designed, often corresponding to specific markets or channels
+Brands organize portfolios based on the end users for whom the products are designed, often corresponding to specific markets or channels.

 Example: CLIF bar offers products for kids (ZBAR), women (LUNA), protein-seekers (BUILDERS) and hardcore athletes (BLOKS).
 Through this structure, Mondelez can not only recruit new consumer segments to the franchise but also prioritize distribution in specific channels like sporting goods stores.